-- 1. Create a tab for each section of the model you will be required to build (eg. Cover, Summary, Assumptions, Scenarios, Model) - 2.
+- 1. Create a tab for each section of the model you will be required to build (this will vary depending on whether you are using a horizontal or vertical approach) - 2.
 Build your cover page immediately to ensure "easy marks" - 3.
 Read the case study and centralize/organize your model assumptions and scenarios using the information provided - 4.
 Build the model in an organised fashion.
 For example, you can build sections/schedules as needed for the financial statements (eg. starting with the income statement, build a revenue schedule, a cost schedule, etc.) - 5.
 Build the summary section last and ensure it is customized to fit the needs of the case - 6.
 Allow enough time to format the exam in order to maximize your exam score.
 For example, ensure everything is appropriately labelled, the exam is printable, footnotes are added, etc. - 7.
 Ensure that you are using your time wisely and maximizing your exam score against the marking criteria.
 For example, if you are running out of time during the exam you may consider preparing a summary section even if your model doesn't balance, since marks will be allocated for the summary